Chicago-Area Albums of the Mid 60s to Early 1970s

 they recorded Revelations,

-the Six had deteriorated to the point where they had little garage or
+the Six had little garage or

 rock left in them.
 Almost every track gets the same treatment - band